joelnz/easy-mosiac-tiler-photoshop/README.md

 ### Installation

-1. Download the `mosaic_tiler.jsx` file from the repository.
+1. Download the `CreateMosaicTiles.jsx` file from the repository.
 2. Open Adobe Photoshop.

 ### Usage